Mental Health Foundation calls for Scottish Government commitment to cost-effective prevention of poor mental health

 Similarly, a review of workplace interventions found savings of £5 for every £1 invested in supporting mental health.

-The £8.8 billion costs to the Scottish economy are likely to be a significant underestimate of the true costs – based on the lack of data available around some key areas.
+The £8.8 billion costs to the Scottish economy is likely to be a significant underestimate of the true costs – based on the lack of data available around some key areas.
 For example, health service costs are based on the number of people receiving treatment and do not consider the many people who would benefit from treatment but either does not receive it because of pressure on services or do not seek help.
 Additionally, no costs are included for reduced performance at work due to mental health problems, costs to criminal justice and housing systems linked to poor mental health, costs associated with addiction issues, or the costs associated with self-harm and suicide.

 Notes to editors